 Close reading is a great way to get students to dig in and analyze a text.
 Close reading, when done right, allows for rich discussion and reflection while growing your students as critical, analytical readers.
-On this post, I will share close reading tips and strategies to help you implement this reading strategy into your instruction.
+In this post, I will share close reading tips and strategies to help you implement this reading strategy into your instruction.

 Close Reading Tips and Strategies

 #1 – Introduce close reading early on, and provide ongoing practice throughout the year.
+I like to use this anchor chart when introducing close reading to help my students understand the purpose and focus of close reading.

 #2 – Have one focus question or prompt per read.
 Don’t bombard your students with pages of questions for each read.
 This will burn them out and is not the true focus of close reading.

 #3 – Have specific annotation directions for each read.
 My go-to annotation direction is to have the students highlight, flag, or mark evidence to respond to the question/prompt.
-For example if the close reading prompt is to identify the main character’s traits, the students can highlight details used to support the trait they chose.
+For example, if the close reading prompt is to identify the main character’s traits, the students can highlight details used to support the trait they chose.

 #4 – Color-code the annotation tools to organize details for each read.
 This will help the students keep their annotations organized so they can actually refer back to them as they are writing about or discussing the text.
 An added bonus is that it will help you keep your students accountable.